top of page

 The Happy Cat Club is about helping cats.
 That's it.
 Pretty simple.

+I will say it again, since during kitten season the majority of calls start out "Can you take these kittens?"
 HCC is not an adoption group.
-We sometimes can take in cats and get them adoption venues, but we don't usually do that.
+We sometimes can take in cats, for a night, if a rescue or shelter has agreed to take them, but we don't usually do even that.
 We're focused on fixing.
 Somebody needs to be.

 That's who we are and what we do.
 Helping cats makes us happy and creates better communities.
 Join us.